xhad/gatewayd/README.md

 is meant to serve as a standalone package for configuring and running a Ripple gateway system.

+## REST Api Docs

+The primary interface to the Ripple Gateway server is through HTTP REST with JSON.

+[./doc/rest.md](REST Documentation) is available in the git repo.

 ## Dependencies

 1. Node.js